yaoyao-liu/minimal-light/README.md

 If you hope to edit any files (e.g., `index.md`), you still need to copy them to your repository.

-You may also fork this repository (or [use this repository as a template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)) and change the name to `your-username.github.io`.

-Then you need to enable the GitHub pages for that repository following the steps [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site).

 ### Using Locally with Jekyll

-*You need to install [Ruby](https://www.ruby-lang.org/en/) and [Jekyll](https://jekyllrb.com/) fisrt.*
+First, install [Ruby](https://www.ruby-lang.org/en/) and [Jekyll](https://jekyllrb.com/).
+The install instructions can be found here: <https://jekyllrb.com/docs/installation/#guides>

-Clone this repository:
+Then, clone this repository:

 ```bash
 git clone https://github.com/yaoyao-liu/minimal-light.git